This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 ENCRYPTION ON IDENTIFIED BY

 ONLY command in your RMAN scripts.

-When restoring a dual-mode encrypted backup, you can use either the Oracle wallet or a password for decryption.
+When restoring a dual-mode encrypted backup, you can use either the Oracle keystore or a password for decryption.

 To create dual-mode encrypted backup sets, specify the